Kawarau Gorge: History

-In the 1860s, the gorge was the site of much activity during the Otago Gold Rush.
+In the 1860s, the gorge was the site of much activity during the Otago gold rush.
 The preserved remains of several miner's cottages (notably those of Chinese migrants) can be seen above the banks of the river.
 The Roaring Meg hydro scheme and Goldfields Mining Centre are in the gorge.
 Visitors can experience panning for gold at the Goldfields Mining Centre.

-The gorge is the site of several extreme sports, including bungy jumping at the Kawarau Gorge Suspension Bridge, and white-water sports such as kayaking and riverboarding.

 A 2004 accident resulted in two hundred litres of hypochlorous acid spilling into the gorge, the acid cleaned the highway but caused no environmental damage.
-Three New Zealand Army soldiers died when their Unimog fell 100 m down the gorge into the river, during a training exercise in 2005.
+Three New Zealand Army soldiers died during a training exercise in 2005 when their Unimog fell 100 m down the gorge into the river.

-The gorge is one of only two known areas where the nationally critical endangered fungus weevil Cerius otagensis has been found.